-Likewise, we also review any events that colleagues think are underperforming.
-These will be cut from our event programme with those funds invested into other events on our schedule.
+Likewise, we also review any events that colleagues think are underperforming—cutting the least successful from our event programme.
+We then invest those funds into other shows on our schedule.

-Before any events are firmly booked by my team, we get our proposed show schedule signed-off by our Board.
-Once confirmation of our plan has been received we can start the space booking and show planning process.
-It’s not impossible for a new show to make the schedule after sign off, but we would need Executive approval before it can be added to the event list.
+Before my team firmly books any events, we get our proposed show schedule signed-off by our Board.
+Once confirmation of our plan is received we can start the space booking and show planning process.
+A new show can make the schedule after sign off, but we would need Executive approval before adding it to the event list.

 Can you talk about show success measures for your business?

-Usually, we start any show evaluation by measuring leads generated.
-Each event will have its own lead target.
-This will be dependent on attendance and the type of people the event attracts.
-We will also set targets for attracting and meeting key clients and key client prospects.
-We also measure the number of quality sales meetings that have been held.
+Usually, we start any show evaluation by measuring the leads generated.
+Each event will have its lead target dependent on attendance and the type of people the event attracts.
+We will also set goals for attracting and meeting key clients and key client prospects.
+We also measure the number of quality sales meetings held.

 Branding impressions are also measured.
 We keep testing recognition of our corporate branding with key clients and prospects.
-Two years ago we made a lot of changes to our branding and everything took 7-8 months to work through and appear.
+Two years ago, we made many changes to our branding, and everything took 7-8 months to work through and appear.
 Events provide an opportunity for us to keep tabs on our brand recognition in the marketplace.
 And we measure this recognition.

-We check awareness using short surveys with key clients on our stand and feedback from staff.
+We check awareness using short surveys with critical clients on our stand and feedback from staff.

 How do you decide on your space requirements?